ulfschneider/azure-functions-nodejs-monorepo/packages/azure-functions-openapi/README.md

 # azure-functions-openapi

 This is a fork of @apvee/azure-functions-openapi.
-The fork adds the functionality to configure the location where the Swagger UI library files will be downloaded and it allows to set the name for the Swagger UI page.
-Please see below under
+The fork adds the functionality to configure the location where the Swagger UI library files will be downloaded, set the name for the Swagger UI page, and the url for the OpenAPI validator.
+Please see below under `registerSwaggerUIHandler`.

 ## Overview